Segment Tool

 Deaths

 Numbers of deaths are based on Office for National Statistics (ONS) death registration data.
-Deaths were extracted for the relevant geographies for years 2020 and 2021 and pooled.
-Deaths for 2021 are provisional.
+Deaths were extracted for the relevant geographies and years and pooled.

 Broad cause |